Skip to main content

 Games and software: The star of the show

-Marvel’s Spider-Man: Miles Morales is terrific fun that showcases many, if not all, of the PS5’s features.
-Its story is on the short side, but there are plenty of side missions to stretch things along.
-The bundled Astro’s Playground is a hidden gem of a platformer, loaded with Easter eggs that hark back to a stripped-down Super Mario Bros., while still acting as a walk-through of the PS5 controller’s new features.
+Marvel’s Spider-Man 2 is terrific fun that showcases many, if not all, of the PS5’s features.
+God of War Ragnarok, Horizon Forbidden West, and Returnal are all must-own first-party titles.
+And first-party games like Stellar Blade push the platform’s power even more.
+The bundled Astro’s Playground is a hidden gem of a platformer, loaded with Easter eggs that hark back to a stripped-down Super Mario Bros., while still acting as a walkthrough of the PS5 controller’s features.

 The long term